This is a summary review of Insanely Simple containing key details about the book.

 What are good quotes from Insanely Simple?

 “People think focus means saying yes to the thing you’ve got to focus on.
 But that’s not what it means at all.
 It means saying no to the hundred other good ideas that there are.
-You have to pick carefully.
-I’m actually as proud of the things we haven’t done as the things we have done.
-Innovation is saying no to a thousand things.”
+You have to pick carefully.”

 “It should now be considered a basic law of commerce: Simplicity attracts.”